Tubeless Conversion Index Page

-Tubeless rims are more commonly solid alloy wheels with a lip or ridge (left) to help locate and seal the tyre bead securely on the rim.
-This lip is also considered a safety feature which stops the tyre coming off the rim should it deflate on the move.
-In my experience the lip works.
+Tubeless rims are usually cast wheels with a lip or ridge (below) to help locate and seal the tyre bead securely on the rim.
+This lip is also considered a safety feature which stops the tyre coming off the rim should the tyre deflate on the move.
+In my experience, it works.
 You will feel the softened tubeless tyre long before it comes off the rim and can keep riding slowly without it coming off the rim.

-But this lip also makes removing and mounting the tyre difficult by the roadside if you need to repair a tube.
+This lip also makes removing and mounting the tyre difficult by the roadside if you need to repair a tube.
 It varies from bike to bike and tyre to tyre, but usually, with tubeless you only need to remove a tyre to replace it when it is worn out, not to fix endless punctures.
 And unlike punctures, fitting a new tyre is usually done at a time of your choosing and in a tyre shop which has the know-how and tools, including a powerful compressor and lube to force the new tyre over the lips and into the rim’s groove with a nice ‘pop’.

 Oddly, for years and years bikes running tubes also have this safety lip.
-Old Yamaha XTs had it on the rear wheel.
+Old Yamaha XTs like the one above had it on the rear wheel.
 Out of interest, this disproves another tubeless urban myth: you can only stick a tube in a TL rim to ‘get you home’ because it will eventually rub on the lip and explode with terrible consequences.
-Well clearly not on a stock tubed ’86 Tenere with a lipped DID rim (above).
-I know because I remember putting that bike on a crate with the rear tyre removed, sticking it in gear and ‘hand-lathing’ off that safety lip with a chisel so that I’d not get stuck in the desert trying to break the bead to fix a puncture.
-And as importantly remounting it properly with – back then – just a bicycle pump.
+Well, clearly not on a stock tubed ’86 Tenere with a lipped DID rim (above).
+I know because I remember putting that bike on a crate with the rear tyre removed, sticking it in gear and ‘hand-lathing’ off that safety lip with a chisel so that I’d not get stuck in the desert trying to break the bead to fix a flat.
+And as importantly, remounting it with – back then – just a bicycle pump.
 All this faffing is why we like tubeless.

 But to convert spoked tube rims to tubeless, this lip is actually a good thing and my 2008 Tenere (above) also had them on the back wheel.
 The front rim was normal which is a risk when converting to tubeless.
 But can it be any worse than a tubed tyre puncturing?
 Tubed tyres deflate faster and therefore more dangerously than tubeless tyres, so even without the safety lips or humps on the front, with tubeless you’re already ahead.
 But, as I found, you can get slow leakage along the seal.